EU Licensed4.8/5

 Usage & Dosage

-Avoid contact with the eyes, inside of the nose, mouth, and mucous membranes.
-If accidental contact occurs, rinse thoroughly with water.
+Avoid contact with the eyes, mouth, and mucous membranes.

 Side Effects

-• Skin dryness, peeling, or flaking at the application site
+Skin dryness, peeling, and mild irritation at the application site are the most commonly reported effects.

 Warnings & Precautions